 The recommended dose is 250 mg twice a day, morning and night.
 Each dose is about 1/4th of a teaspoon.
 At this dose, each bag will last you two months!

 For best results, you’ll need to take bacopa every day for a couple of months.
 As an adaptogen, it works better the longer you take it.

 That being said this is one that I tend to feel right away and you might too.
 There’s an immediate amount of focus as the “mental cobwebs” disappear.

 It is best to take with food, as bacopa side effects sometimes include upset stomach.
 Historically, it was typically taken with ghee, as a fat source can provide better absorption and utilization.

-You can use it as a pick me up any time you need better concentration and to get work done.
+You can use it as a pick me up any time you need better concentration and/or to get work done.
 Bacopa is great for meditating too!

 Bacopa monnieri is largely safe for even small children to consume.